macropodhq/redmine_bugherd/README.markdown

 Support
 -------

-For issues or assistance with installation please open a ticket on http://support.bugherd.com
+When experiencing issues or if you require assistance with setup please open a ticket on http://support.bugherd.com

 Installation
 ------------